 - Visit Meow Wolf.
 This quirky, artist-run entertainment complex has attracted visitors from all over the world with its incredible interactive exhibit.
 It's truly a can't-miss.

 - Shop at the Palace of the Governors.
 Shopping in Santa Fe is serious business, so if you're looking for turquoise, sterling silver, onyx, or other precious stones and metals, the Native American sellers at the Palace of the Governors are likely to have what you're after.

 - Walk along Canyon Road.
-With more art galleries per square mile than anywhere else in the world, famous Canyon Road is a great way to see world-class art for free.
+With more than 100 art galleries in a mile-long stretch, famous Canyon Road is a great way to see world-class art for free.

 What to Eat and Drink

 Santa Fe's unique regional cuisine is a draw for many visitors—this is the motherland of blue corn tortillas, red and green chile, biscochitos (New Mexico's state cookie), and countless other uniquely New Mexican dishes.
 Local favorites like Tomasita's and Plaza Diner have been long-running destinations for these favorite dishes, but if you're worried about a chile overload, don't fret.
 Santa Fe is also home to a remarkable number of international restaurants and fine-dining haunts.

 As for drinking, margaritas are often the cocktail of choice, but despite its sometimes sleepy reputation, Santa Fe has a buzzy, high-class cocktail scene, with dedicated drinkers heading to bars like Secreto and Bar Alto.
 Beer drinkers will be delighted too, as there are a number of craft brewing outposts in the city.

 Where to Stay